SarthakMakhija/movie-inventory/README.md

 - director
 - and ratings which is a collection

-Summarizing -
+**Summarizing**

 As a part of the system
-- build APIs,
+- build APIs
-- ensure security,
+- ensure security
-- fetch from OMDB,
+- fetch from OMDB
-- store in the system,
+- store in the system
 - get all movie snapshots from the system
+- include retries while communicating with OMDB
 - and needless to say, ensure that the system is properly tested

 # Pairing by
 - [Abhijeet Sonawane](https://github.com/abhijeetsonawane)